Image of recycling facility shows paper material moving on belt

 • Increase WM’s recovery of materials by 60% to 25 million tons by 2030, including an interim milestone of a 25% increase by 2025

-• Reduce absolute Scope 1 and 2 GHG emissions 42% by 2031 from a 2021 base year (science-based target)
+• Reduce absolute Scope 1 and 2 GHG emissions 42% by 2031 from a 2021 base year (science-based target) 1

 • Target beneficial use of captured landfill gas to 65% by 2026

-• 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all
+• Target 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all

-• 9.4 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes, with all countries taking action in accordance with their respective capabilities
+• Target 9.4 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes, with all countries taking action in accordance with their respective capabilities

-• 9.5 Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending
+• Target 9.5 Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending

 Goal 10: Reduced Inequalities

-Our Progress
+Our Impact

-WM-Aligned Goals
+WM-Aligned Targets

 2025

-• 50% of alternative fuel vehicles to run on renewable natural gas (RNG)
+• 50% of alternative fuel vehicles to run on renewable natural gas

 2030